iammachine/mixins/src/sass/readme.markdown

 ## Architecture

 ## How to Build
-1. Clone the repository `git clone https://github.com/iammachine/mixins.git`
+1. Clone the repository `$ git clone https://github.com/iammachine/mixins.git`
 2. Install [Node.js](https://nodejs.org/)®, if not installed previously.